palantir/atlasdb/docs/source/cluster_management/kvs-migration.rst

 .. danger::

-    All three steps (Setup, Migrate, Validate) must be run before the migration can be considered finished, and the new KVS used.
+    **ALL** three steps (Setup, Migrate, Validate) must be run before the migration can be considered finished, and the new KVS used.
 Failure to do so may result in **SEVERE DATA CORRUPTION**.
 Please ensure this is the case before you restart your service with the new KVS.